ibexa/documentation-user/docs/content_management/taxonomy/taxonomy.md

 the content they need, or browse and view content appropriate for them.

-Tag hierarchies (aka Taxonomies) are classifications of logical relationships between content items.
+Tag hierarchies (aka Taxonomies) are classifications of logical relationships between Content items.
 In [[= product_name =]], you can create many taxonomies, each with a tree that contains many tags.

 ## Taxonomy tree

-Taxonomy tree is where you create a hierarchy of all tags and relationships between tags and content items.
+Taxonomy tree is where you create a hierarchy of all tags and relationships between tags and Content items.
 Working with the Taxonomy tree is similar to working with the Content structure tree.